Roadsides and Reserves

-Further information on these and other species is available from the Native Flora and Fauna webpage.
+Further information on these and other species is available from the Native Flora and Fauna page.

-The Plan also has a set of companion documents including a set of Rural Roadside Management Guidelines to assist the community and other agencies understand what can and cannot be done on rural roadsides in the way of works, and a Rural Roadside Code of Practice (for Council operations only).
+The Plan also has a set of companion documents including a set of Rural Roadside Management Guidelines to assist the community and other agencies understand what can and cannot be done on rural roadsides, and a Rural Roadside Code of Practice (for Council operations only).

 A copy of the documents are provided in the links below:

-If you would like any of these documents in print copy, please contact Council’s Coordinator Environmental Programs Unit on 5772 0333.
+If you would like a copy of any of these documents, please contact Council on 5772 0333.

 Reserves are areas of open grassland, native vegetation, or waterways.
 The primary purpose of a Council reserve is for recreational use and/or biodiversity value.
 Many of Council reserves provide habitat for native flora and fauna, some of which are threatened species at national and state levels.

 Often these reserves occur in fragmented landscapes, such as in residential or peri-urban areas of development.
 This increases their conservation significance, as many are the last remaining refuge for rare, threatened or endangered species.